 Greenlight Capital Re, Ltd. ("GLRE") was incorporated as an exempted company under the Companies Law of the Cayman Islands on July 13, 2004.
-GLRE's principal wholly-owned subsidiary, Greenlight Reinsurance, Ltd. ("Greenlight Re"), provides global specialty property and casualty reinsurance.
+GLRE's wholly-owned subsidiary, Greenlight Reinsurance, Ltd. ("Greenlight Re"), provides global specialty property and casualty reinsurance.
 Greenlight Re has a Class D insurer license issued in accordance with the terms of The Insurance Act, 2010 (as amended) and underlying regulations thereto (the "Act") and is subject to regulation by the Cayman Islands Monetary Authority, in terms of the Act.
 Greenlight Re commenced underwriting in April 2006.
 Verdant Holding Company, Ltd. ("Verdant"), a wholly-owned subsidiary of GLRE, was incorporated in 2008 in the state of Delaware.
 During 2010, GLRE established Greenlight Reinsurance Ireland, Designated Activity Company ("GRIL"), a wholly-owned reinsurance subsidiary based in Dublin, Ireland.
 GRIL is authorized as a non-life reinsurance undertaking in accordance with the provisions of the European Union (Insurance and Reinsurance) Regulations 2015.
-GRIL provides multiline property and casualty reinsurance capacity to the European broker market and provides GLRE with an additional platform to serve clients located in Europe and North America.
+GRIL provides multi-line property and casualty reinsurance capacity to the European broker market and provides GLRE with an additional platform to serve clients located in Europe and North America.
 In 2020, GLRE established Greenlight Re Marketing (UK) Limited ("Greenlight Re UK") as a wholly-owned subsidiary to increase the Company's presence in the London market.
 As used herein, the "Company" refers collectively to GLRE and its consolidated subsidiaries.

-The Class A ordinary shares of GLRE are listed on Nasdaq Global Select Market under the symbol "GLRE".
+The Class A ordinary shares of GLRE are listed on Nasdaq Global Select Market under the symbol "GLRE."

 These unaudited condensed consolidated financial statements include the results of the Company and have been prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP") for interim financial information, and with the instructions to Form 10-Q and Article 10 of Regulation S-X. Accordingly, they do not include all of the information and footnotes required by U.S. GAAP for complete financial statements.
 In addition, the year-end balance sheet data was derived from audited financial statements but does not include all disclosures required by U.S. GAAP.
-These unaudited condensed consolidated financial statements should be read in conjunction with the Company's audited consolidated financial statements included in the Company's Annual Report on Form 10-K for the year ended December 31, 2020, as filed with the U.S. Securities and Exchange Commission on March 10, 2021.
+These unaudited condensed consolidated financial statements should be read in conjunction with the Company's audited consolidated financial statements should be read in conjunction with the Company's audited consolidated financial statements and Exchange Commission on March 10, 2021.